josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/📺_when_the_public_broke_the_broadcast.md

 - embedding unsafe personal data;
 - treating repeated reposts as independent confirmation;
 - assuming reach from engagement screenshots alone.
+- treating one reader’s non-encounter as proof of silence;
+- treating one article as proof of adequate coverage;
+- counting syndicated copies as independent reporting;
+- equating visual inclusion with participant voice.

 ---